elm/elm-lang.org/src/guide/chapters/core-language.md

   * `12`

 Notice that we have to evaluate `(5 + 1)` twice.
 It is always going to be `6` so we are wasting our time figuring it out again!
 This is especially important as we start doing more complex stuff. `(5 + 1)` only takes one step, but imagine something that takes a thousand steps, or a million!
 At that scale, doing things twice is pretty wasteful.

-> **Note:** For people with a background in languages like Java or JavaScript or Python, you will notice that function application looks different in Elm.
-Instead of wrapping all arguments in parentheses and separating them with commas, we use spaces to apply the function.
-So `(add(3,4))` becomes `(add 3 4)` which ends up avoiding a bunch of parens and commas as things get bigger.
-Ultimately, this looks much cleaner once you get used to it!

 Okay, now that we have seen a basic function and learned how it gets evaluated, lets define a few more functions for practice.
 This next function figures out if a number is negative or not.